 The trend of healthier diets is likely to remain the leading driver of food market developments in the next decades.
 This trend will positively impact demand for spices such as curcuma.
-In terms of leading European destinations, the United Kingdom will remain the main market for curcuma longa by a long way.
-1.4 million Indians, 1.1 million Pakistani, and 450,000 Bangladeshi live in the United Kingdom, and they traditionally eat a lot of curries with curcuma as primary ingredient.
+In terms of leading European destinations, the United Kingdom will remain the main market for Curcuma longa by a long way.
+1.4 million Indians, 1.1 million Pakistani, and 450,000 Bangladeshi live in the United Kingdom, and they traditionally eat an important amount of curry with curcuma as primary ingredient.

 Contents of this page

 1. Product description